TusharKhangar/CrwnClothing/README.md

-Progetto shop web site di vestiti.
+Shop web site project for clothes.

-In questo esempio ho utilizzato il Context per gestire lo state, troverete un'altra respository con il nome crwn-clothing-Redux.
+In this example I used Context to manage the state, you will find another respository with the name crwn-clothing-Redux.
-Verranno implementate le funzione legate all'acquisto ecc. e anche l'utilizzo di Redux.
+The functions related to purchasing etc. will be implemented and also the use of Redux.

 # React + Vite